donbrowne/magpie-gdp12/README.txt

 This will copy the default database and puts it in the application database folder, builds the PML tools, and create the symlinks to
 django_magpie/magpie.wsgi and the resources/static and resources/media
-folders to a specified Apache serving folder.
+folders to the folder specified by DESTDIR.

-During installation, you will be asked if you want to copy, noting that it will overwrite files.
+During installation, you will be asked if you want to copy static files, noting that it will overwrite existing files.
 Answer 'yes'.

 After doing this, the user will need to ensure that the following subdirectories of the folder containing this file, and their contents,